New Jersey Car Insurance Minimums 2026: What the 35/70/25 Requirement Means for You

 Penalties for Non-Compliance

-Driving without meeting NJ's required minimums carries serious consequences.
-The NJ MVC makes clear that all drivers must carry proof of adequate insurance while operating a vehicle.
+Driving without meeting NJ's required minimums carries serious consequences under N.J.S.A.
+39:6B-2.
 Failure to comply can result in:

-• Full personal liability for any accident damages that exceed your coverage — meaning your wages, savings, and assets could be at risk
+• Full personal liability for any accident damages that exceed your coverage — your wages, savings, and assets could all be at risk

 Compare Car Insurance Rates in Ohio